How to Increase LinkedIn Followers in 11 Steps (And Monetize Your Audience)

 Like to write?
 Write.

 You can't make a hit without a lot of tries.
 Thicken up your skin and get creating.
-I produce every weekday.
-It works. (see below)
+I produce every weekday, and it works:

-Nobody cares about you, they only care about how you can help them.
-Keep the reader in mind when you write content.
+Truth is, nobody cares about you.
+They only care about how you can help them.

 - Does this teach the reader something specific?